Mollyraeprice/finalproject/README.md

 Lastly, we are using slack to share links or quick messages to keep everyone up to date with each step of the project.
 Henry, our TA, is also in our group message and will be able to help guide us along the way.

+### Google Drive

+We are also sharing a Google folder for our Google slides and notes we take during class and project hours